 Not should do, not what you did in the past before kids, with your life right now, what can you really commit to?

 #2 Throw out SS cardio and the idea that you need MORE time to get results.

 Unless you enjoy long walks, runs, bike rides...whatever… and if you goal is to trim down and tone up, stop doing steady state cardio.
 Steady state cardio is simply moving along at a continuous, steady effort.
 All it does is burn time, you can destroy the calories burned with one "snacksident".

 Steady state cardio can be great for your mental health though.
 I know many people (myself included) that genuinely enjoy that time alone to just feel your breath and be in the moment.
-It’s a wonderful thing….but I know I don't have the time to devote to it regularly and it doesn’t get results in terms of trimming down and toning up.
+It’s a wonderful thing….but I know I don't have the time to devote to it regularly and it doesn’t get results in terms of changing my body composition.
 If you have the time, keep it as part of your routine and work in the interval training and strength training.